Should I buy HAL stock in 2025?

 ---|---|---|

-🏳️ Nationality | United States | Halliburton is a US-based global oilfield services leader. |
+🏳️ Nationality | United States | Major global oilfield services provider based in the US. |

-🏛️ ISIN code | US4062161017 | ISIN uniquely identifies Halliburton on global financial platforms. |
+🏛️ ISIN code | US4062161017 | International identifier for HAL shares. |

-How much is HAL stock?
+What is the price of HAL stock?

 Metric | Value |